biopragmatics/oquat/docs/invalids/prefix/isbn.md

 ## `tgma`: Mosquito gross anatomy ontology

-Identifiers for this prefix are given incorrectly correctly in `tgma`.
+Identifiers for this prefix are given incorrectly in `tgma`.
+See the [GitHub repository](https://github.com/VEuPathDB-ontology/TGMA).

 | external_xref                     |   usages_count | usages                                                                                                   |
 |-----------------------------------|----------------|----------------------------------------------------------------------------------------------------------|